Stratadigm/tpi/README.md

 <A name="toc0_1" title="Thali Price Index"/>
-# Thali Price Index is a cost of living index for cities across India using user contributed / owned data.
-TPI v1 focuses on the price of a thali while v2 will focus on apartment rentals.
+##  Thali Price Index ##
+A cost of living index for cities across India using user contributed / owned data.
+TPI v1 focuses on the price of a thali (meal) while v2 will focus on apartment rentals.
 In theory the platform can be extended to cover all sorts of price data which is otherwise difficult to obtain.

 ##Contents
 **<a href="toc1_1">Methodology</a>**